Easy Rhubarb And Apple Crumble

 GLUTEN-FREE AND DAIRY-FREE RHUBARB AND APPLE CRUMBLE

-Make this crumble gluten-free by using gluten-free flours.
+Make this crumble gluten-free by using gluten-free flour.
 I suggest adding some oat bran to give it a more crumbly texture.
 Instead of using butter, use a vegan alternative.

 STORING FRUIT CRUMBLE